bushee/angular2-gettext/README.md

 Arguments:
 - `--input directory` - path (cwd-relative or absolute) to directory containing `.po` files.
 May be passed multiple times.
 - `--output file` - path to file to be generated.
-This will be a `.ts` file containing a default export of type `SingleTranslationsCache` (single entry of multi `TranslationsCache` provider).
+This will be a `.ts` file containing a default export of type `TranslationsCache`.

 ### Component
 `<gettext-translate>` component is provided.
 It has following arguments: